nix-community/poetry2nix/docs/edgecases.md

 ```

 We recommend that you contribute your changes to `poetry2nix` so that other users can profit from them as well.
-The file with the upstream overrides can be found under the following link.
-It is a simple JSON file which contains the overrides in an array and sorted in alphabetical order. https://github.com/nix-community/poetry2nix/blob/master/overrides/build-systems.json
+The specific file with the upstream overrides is [build-systems.json](https://github.com/nix-community/poetry2nix/blob/master/overrides/build-systems.json).
+It is a simple JSON file which contains the overrides in an array and sorted in alphabetical order.